rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 ADNOMINAL SYNTAX AND SECONDARY DECLENSION.

 Illative
-The ILLATIVE case in Erzya can be represented by the morpheme %s, %os, %es => %(O)s in the indefinite and definite plural declensions, and the voiced allomorph %z, %oz, %ez =>
-%(O)z variants are regularly used in the possessive declension; the linking vowel is not obligatory, rather it appears to be associated with stem-affix alignment.
+The ILLATIVE case in Erzya can be represented by the morpheme -s, -os, -es => -(O)s in the indefinite and definite plural declensions, and the voiced allomorph -z, -oz, -ez => -(O)z variants are regularly used in the possessive declension; the linking vowel is not obligatory, rather it appears to be associated with stem-affix alignment.
 The definite singular, however, is problematic, i.e. despite erroneous attestation (Râbov 1935: 23§), the morpheme has not been attested elsewhere.